Saiapatsu/jsons/README.md

 * * value: value of the above Lua type;
 * * valuestr: string, the value copied verbatim from str.

-An "object" or "array" type opens one, and a nil closes either.
+An "object" or "array" type opens one and a nil closes either.
 Use a for loop to iterate over their contents.

 Example input: